 - Gives you the ability to participate in big real estate projects with just a few thousand dollars

 - You get to evaluate the details of each project and choose exactly what you invest in

 - It can be very educational to familiarize yourself with loan and real estate terminology so you can understand each deal's prospectus.
-This knowledge can benefit you in future ventures
+That knowledge can benefit you in future ventures.